persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - there is NO "Compute asymptotic p-values" checkbox (conditional HSIC does not support it)
       - there is a "Covariance models" table
       - click Finish

+    - Critical domain page
+      - there is a "Critical domain" table with one row per output variable
+      - define the critical domain for Y0 as [8;inf)
+      - there is a "Filter/weight functions" table with alpha parameters for each output variable

     - an item 'Sensitivity' appears in the tree view
     - a window appears with a progress bar and 2 buttons 'Run' and 'Stop'